Adult Studies

 YOUCAT 420 ~ May a Christian married couple regulate the number of children they have?
 Yes, a Christian married couple may and should be responsible in using the gift and privilege of transmitting life.
 Sometimes social, psychological, and medical conditions are such that in the given circumstances an additional child would be a big, almost superhuman challenge for the couple.
 Hence there are clear criteria that the married couple must observe: Regulating births, in the first place, must not mean that the couple is avoiding conception as a matter of principle.
 Second, it must not mean avoiding children for selfish reasons.
 Third, it must not mean that external coercion is involved (if, for example, the State were to decide how many children a couple could have).
 Fourth, it must not mean that any and every means may be used.

-Scripture Colossians 1:16 ~ “For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him.
+Colossians 1:16 ~ “For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him.

 Genesis 1:31-35 ~ God saw all that he had made, and it was very good.
 And there was evening, and there was morning—the sixth day.